MGI (company): History

 In 2016, MGI was founded as a subsidiary of BGI Group.
 It manufactures high-throughput genetic sequencing systems and other products for use in the life sciences and health care sectors.
 As of July 2022, the company's operation is divided into two primary business segments: genetic sequencers and laboratory automation systems.

 MGI was a subsidiary of BGI Group before, it was spun out and listed on the Shanghai stock exchange in 2022.

 In May 2020, MGI raised $1 billion in series B funding from IDG Capital and CPE China Fund.
 In December 2020, the company submitted its IPO application to Shanghai Stock Exchange STAR Market.
 In September 2021, the company has won the approval for its IPO on Shanghai Stock Exchange STAR Market's high-tech board.

 In 2024, MGI lost more than a third of its market capitalization after the US Congress introduced legislation to prohibit American health data being sent to China.

+In 2024, MGI opens Customer Experience Center in Brazil.

+In 2025, Swiss biotech incubator firm Swiss Rockets has entered into an exclusive licensing agreement with MGI Tech and its US subsidiary Complete Genomics granting the company the rights to develop and commercialize next-generation sequencers based on the MGI Tech/Complete Genomics' CoolMPS technology in most parts of the world.